 - a.
 Making up lab data. - b.
 Creating false documents to excuse an absence. - c.
 Modifying a transcript from another institution in an attempt to earn transfer credits for a class not completed satisfactorily. - 5.
-Multiple Submission: Includes the sThe submission for credit-without authorization of the instructor receiving the work- of substantial portions of any of the same work (including oral reports) previously submitted for credit at any academic institution, or attempts thereof, for credit more than once without authorization from the instructor of the class for which the student submits the work, or attempts thereof
+Multiple Submission: The submission of substantial portions of the same work (including oral reports) for credit more than once without authorization from the instructor of the class for which the student submits the work, or attempts thereof